Sale is Ending soon!

 Brief History

-Almost all countries on the equator use the climatic conditions and the associated economic potential and grow coffee.
+Almost all countries on the equator use the climatic conditions and the associated economic potential to grow coffee.

 The belt pretty much covers the tropical climate zone.
-We find coffee growing in South and Central America, Africa and Asia.
-The colonial powers distributed the coffee plant all over the world and established coffee plantations there.
-For many countries the cultivation of coffee continued after the end of the colonial era.
+We find coffee growing in South and Central America, Africa, and Asia.
+The colonial powers distributed coffee plants all over the world and established coffee plantations there.
+For many countries, the cultivation of coffee continued after the end of the colonial era.

-As a result, the coffee business has developed very differently in every cultivation country and region - influenced by political, market economy and ecological factors.
+As a result, the coffee business has developed very differently in every cultivation country and region, influenced by political, market, economic, and ecological factors.

 How Climate affects the Taste of Coffee

 The climate is affected by factors such as geographical location and sunlight.
-A balanced climate without extreme temperatures, protection from sun and wind is just as important for the growth of the coffee plant as sufficient rainfall and optimal soil conditions.
+A balanced climate without extreme temperatures and protection from the sun and wind is just as important for the growth of the coffee plant as sufficient rainfall and optimal soil conditions.

 Arabica and Robusta coffee bean